inverno-io/inverno-mods/README.md

 - support for JWS Unencoded Payload Option as specified by [RFC 7797][rfc7797].
 - CFRG Elliptic Curve Diffie-Hellman (ECDH) and Signatures support as specified by [RFC 8037][rfc8037].
 - CBOR Object Signing and Encryption (COSE) as specified by [RFC 8812][rfc8812].

+### io.inverno.mod.session

+The Inverno Session module specifies an API for managing session that persist across more than one request to an application.
+It provides:

+- Basic session support with data stored on the application side.
+- JWT session support allowing a hybrid approach where stateless data can be stored in a JWT used as session identifier on the client side along with basic session data on the application side.
+- In-memory and Redis session store implementations.

+### io.inverno.mod.session.http

+The Inverno Session HTTP module is an extension to the Inverno Session module that provides specific API and components to support session in a Web application.

 ### io.inverno.mod.sql